zaxwebs/aquarium-planner-ai/README.md

-# AquaPlanner
+# AquaPlanner AI

-AquaPlanner AI is an intelligent aquarium planning tool that helps both beginners and experienced fish-keepers design a great tank setup.
+An intelligent aquarium planning tool that helps both beginners and experienced fish-keepers design a great tank setup with AI.

 ## Features